Database Operations Guide

 - Atomic operations: Ensure complex multi-step operations either all succeed or all fail

-- Better performance: Execute at database level, reducing network round trips
+- Better performance: Execute at the database level, reducing network round trips

 SECURITY DEFINER